Meet Our Team

 In April 2019, Elexa won the Amber Grant for female entrepreneurs.

-The March of Dimes Atlanta awarded her Woman of Distinction for her fundraining efforts to provide families with low cost performing arts classes during the 2020 COVID pandemic.
+The March of Dimes Atlanta awarded her Woman of Distinction for her fundraising efforts to provide families with low cost performing arts classes during the 2020 COVID pandemic.
 With a multifaceted career spanning music, education, and entrepreneurship, Elexa Bancroft continues to inspire and empower others through her artistry and dedication to education.

 Ms. Elexa is on a waitlist for in-person and online lessons.